Richwood Evangelical Lutheran Church

-Richwood Evangelical Lutheran Church, also known as Cross Roads Lutheran Church, is a historic Lutheran church at 9700 West County Road 700 South in the unincorporated town of Cross Roads in Salem Township, Delaware County, Indiana, USA.
+Richwood Evangelical Lutheran Church, also known as Cross Roads Lutheran Church, is a historic Lutheran church at 9700 West County Road 700 South in the unincorporated town of Cross Roads, Delaware County, Indiana, USA.
 It was built in 1868, and is a one-story, Gothic Revival style brick building with a bell tower.
 A rear addition, vestibule, and stained glass windows were added in 1915.

 It was added to the National Register of Historic Places in 2004.